brendt/stitcher.io/app/PHP/GettingStarted/Content/01-the-basics/02-basic-syntax.md

 /* They can even go */ $between = 'code';  /* if you want to */

 /**
- * Finally, there are doc comments,
+ * Finally, there are docblocks,
  * a special kind of multi-line comment that start with `/**` instead of `/*`
- * Doc comments can be used to attach structured documentation to your code,
+ * Docblocks can be used to attach structured documentation to your code,
  * which can be parsed by external tools and PHP itself during runtime.
  */
 ```